The following information will help give you a more thorough understanding of GRS:

 How are parents/guardians involved in the school?

-While the main focus of our school is on the students, we do need volunteers to help us deliver our quality academic program.
-Volunteers work with individual students in the elementary program, help with trip preparations, at recruitment open houses, with fund raising and coordinating parent/guardian meetings.
+We need volunteers to help us deliver our quality academic program!
+Volunteers work with individual students in the elementary program, help with trip preparations, at recruitment open houses, with fund raising, with building and grounds maintenance, and coordinating parent/guardian meetings.
 Volunteers also serve on the GRS Board of Directors.

 How can I find out how my student is doing academically or socially?

 GRS offers an online parent/guardian portal called Powerschool.
 Each family is assigned a secure password so they can view the most recent grades and assignments for each student.
-Powerschool is updated as often as possible but open communication with a teacher can sometimes yield a more up to date picture of how a student is doing.
-For more annotated information about a student’s progress, parents/guardians are encouraged to talk to a student’s advisor.
-Advisors are the first stop for information about a student whether it is questions about academics or social issues.
-The advisor’s name is found by going to Powerschool and looking at the name of the teacher during the “Advisory” class period.
+Powerschool is updated as often as possible and open communication with a teacher can sometimes yield a more up to date picture of how a student is doing.
+Classroom teachers are the first stop for information about a student whether it is questions about academics or social issues; next step is Dean of Students for elementary students and advisors for adolescent students The advisor’s name is found by going to Powerschool and looking at the name of the teacher during the “Advisory” class period.
 Twice a year, students lead their own conferences where parents/guardians and teachers come together to review the progress of the student.
 At the end of each semester, grades (for adolescents) and narratives provide a more in depth assessment for each student.

 Where do GRS students go after high school?

 The majority of GRS students are motivated to learn during their years at GRS, and continue after graduation.
 While the majority of our graduates have gone on to post secondary education, some have taken a gap year to explore their interests before going on to college or another institution.
-Some of our students go to local 2-year community colleges before going on to a 4 year institution, saving money to do general course work before finishing a bachelor’s degree.
-Many others go to both public universities (all branches of the University of MN or state university system and several in Wisconsin) and private colleges.
+Many go to both public universities (all branches of the University of MN or state university system and several in Wisconsin) and private colleges.
 Among the private colleges and universities, our students have gone to Carleton, Augsburg, Carnegie Mellon (in PA), University of St. Thomas, St. Catherines’s, Hamline, Cornell College and University, St. John’s (New Mexico), Naropa University (CO.), Reed College, Columbia University (NY) and many more.

 What if my student needs special education services?